 The PBFA stands for the rather grand sounding Provincial Booksellers Fairs Association.
-My Mum even had a PBFA T-shirt, with the slogan: Buy a book.
+My Mum even had a bright pink PBFA T-shirt, with the slogan: Buy a book.
 Help Stamp Out Television.
 Her first shop was in Alma Vale Road, Clifton, Bristol.
 Later there was another branch at the top of Blackboy Hill and my Dad once had his own shop in Cotham, but it is the longest surviving Wise Owl shop opposite the Bristol Royal Infirmary on Upper Maudlin Street that is most firmly lodged in my memory.

 Upper Maudlin Street 1974 – looking towards Park Row.
 The Wise Owl is next to the traffic light with the bike in front.
 Photographer Stephen Dowle.

 In my early teens I used to stay Friday nights at my Grandpa’s flat in Cotham, then go down to open the shop on a Saturday morning.
 The Wise Owl’s stock was wide and varied; much of it spilling out from the shelves and into piles on the floor.
-There was a good selection of Music books, Performing Arts, Natural History and Local History – or Bristol Books, as some regulars had it, often packed with Reece Winston’s Bristol in old photos books, which I’d pore over, fascinated by images of places like the Dutch House, the docks filled with tall masted ships or trams gliding along Zetland Road.
+There was a good selection of Music books, Performing Arts, Natural History and Local History – or Bristol Books, as some regulars had it, often packed with Reece Winston Bristol in old photos books, which I’d pore over, fascinated by images of places like the Dutch House, the docks filled with tall masted ships or trams gliding along Zetland Road.
 The shop also carried an extensive range of Children’s Books, which my Mum also collected, plus Occult books and Esoterica – my Dad’s field of expertise.

 The central shelves in the front room were jammed with paperback classics and modern fiction.
-Elsewhere stacks of magazines attracted crouching browsers to scrabble through boxes in search of treasure – although, mirroring dentist’s waiting rooms across the land – these were mainly old copies of National Geographic, but interestingly to a teenage boy, the odd copy of Playboy also sometimes strayed into the mix – along with a vast amount of sheet music, which was kept in the basement.
+Elsewhere stacks of magazines attracted crouching browsers to scrabble through boxes in search of treasure – although, mirroring dentist’s waiting rooms across the land – these were mainly old copies of National Geographic, but intriguingly for a curious teenage boy, odd copies of strange Biker magazines and Playboy sometimes strayed into the piles – along with a vast amount of sheet music, which was kept in the basement.